JMS Sink Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for this connector, see JMS Sink Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for JMS Sink Connector for Confluent Platform.

 Client Library JARs